m-adawi/swarm-cd/README.md

 Inspired by [ArgoCD](https://argo-cd.readthedocs.io/en/stable/).

 # Usage
-In this example, we use swarm-cd to deploy the stack in the repo [swarm-cd-example](https://github.com/m-adawi/swarm-cd-example) to a docker swarm cluster.
+In this example, we use SwarmCD to deploy the stack in the repo [swarm-cd-example](https://github.com/m-adawi/swarm-cd-example) to a docker swarm cluster.

 First we add the repo to the file `repos.yaml`